vesselind/SongRate/README.md

 - Authentication system - registering and logging in users

-- Add and delet songs
+- Add and delete songs

 - Add and update ratings, calculate average rating for each song